About the Program

 The Segal Education Award is given to Fellows upon the successful completion of their service year.
 The amount varies by term of service and current rates can be found on the Fellow Home Page under “Benefits.”
 It is meant to help the Fellow pay for educational expenses such as loans, grad school, certificate programs, or for school supplies post-AmeriCorps.
 The award is not given to the Fellow as cash or a check; the Fellow must request that AmeriCorps make a payment to an eligible loan provider or school, and AmeriCorps will make payments directly to them on your behalf.
 The Segal Education Award must be used within 7 years of completing the program.

 CivicSpark is not able to provide housing or relocation assistance for Fellows at this time.
-However, we have a housing board to make it easier for incoming Fellows to connect with one another before the service year to find housing together or learn about housing opportunities within the region they’ll be placed in from alumni and/or current Fellows.
+However, we typically create a a housing board at the start of each service year to make it easier for incoming Fellows to connect with one another before the service year to find housing together or learn about housing opportunities within the region they’ll be placed in from alumni and/or current Fellows.